-- Number of awards: Up to 22 in FY 2021 and up to 22 in FY 2022 - · Project Length: From two to three years - Award size: Up to \$400,000 - Grant Administration: Targeted Infusion Projects will be managed by NSF as continuing or standard grants
+- Number of awards: Up to 25 in FY 2024 and up to 25 in FY 2025 - Project Length: From two to three years - Award size: Up to \$400,000 - Restrictions: Equipment costs may not exceed 30% of the total budget requested. - Grant Administration: Targeted Infusion Projects will be managed by NSF as continuing or standard grants.

-2) Broadening Participation Research Projects
+2) Research on Broadening Participation in STEM Projects

-- Number of awards: Up to 6 in FY 2021 and up to 6 in FY 2022 - Project Length: Up to three years - Award Size: Up to \$350,000 - Restrictions: Equipment costs are not normally allowed under Broadening Participation Research Projects - Grant Administration: Broadening Participation Research Projects will be managed by NSF as continuing or standard grants
+- Number of awards: Up to 6 in FY 2024 and up to 6 in FY 2025 - Project Length: Up to three years - Award Size: Up to \$350,000 - Restrictions: Equipment costs are not normally allowed for Research on Broadening Participation in STEM Projects. - Grant Administration: Research on Broadening Participation in STEM Projects will be managed by NSF as continuing or standard grants.